• Skip to primary navigation

 Film Canister Rockets – adult supervision needed

 These are another very easy rocket to make.
-You can decorate the film canister or just leave it as it is.
+You can decorate the film canister or leave it as it is.
+These are ready to launch immediately and can be reused straight away as long as you can find both pieces of the film canister from the previous launch.

-Film canister rockets can be set up as a science investigation by adding extra weight to one rocket, just remember to keep all other conditions the same ( amount of water and effervescent vitamin tablet ).
+Film canister rockets can be set up as a science investigation by adding extra weight to one rocket.
+Remember to keep all other conditions the same ( amount of water and effervescent vitamin tablet ).

 film canister rocket